thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ThingsBoard Custom Translations feature allows you to upload alternative to existing language translations and extend the translation to specific GUI elements on the dashboards.

+Remember: having an internalization for the platform implies the availability of custom translation maps for multiple languages.
+Otherwise, instead of translation {i18n} structure will be displayed.

 ### Using Locale Files
+Locale files contain basic list of translations.
+Their list is constantly expanding.

 {% include images-gallery.html imageCollection="usingLocaleFiles" showListImageTitles="true"%}